-I know what you are thinking “We are still a month away from Halloween and he is already starting telling ghost stories”
+I know what you are thinking “We are still several months away from Halloween and he is already starting telling ghost stories”

 Well yes and no, you see the Ghost Army wasn’t an army of real ghosts however it did scare many German units, without firing one shot.